Different Types of Software with Examples - A Complete Guide

 - PaintShop Pro

-- Web Browsers: These applications are used to browse the internet.
-They help the user in locating and retrieving data across the web.
+Web browsers help us browse the internet.
+They help the user retrieve data across the web.
 Some examples of web browsers are:

 - Google Chrome

 - Microsoft Edge

 Other than these, all the software that serves a specific purpose fall under the category of application software.

 Let us now dive deeper into the differences between system software and application software.

 Makes all other software (application software) work well on the system and maintains system resources.

 Uses high-level programming languages for development.